 Pennsylvania provides tax credits for corporate contributions to Scholarship Organizations (SOs),

 nonprofits that provide private school scholarships.
-A company may claim a tax credit worth 75
+A company may claim a tax credit worth 75 percent

-total program is capped at $50 million.
+million.
 SOs also are required to give preference to students who received scholarships the previous

 year, those eligible for free and reduced-price lunch (FRL), and FRL students in certain school districts

 (a “first class” school district, a district with more than 7,500 students that receives an advance of its

 basic education subsidy, or a school district that has both received an advance of its subsidy and is

 either in financial distress or is involved in a school finance lawsuit against the state).

 Latest Stats (2012-13)

-- Students participating: n/a
+- Students participating: N.A.

-- Schools participating: n/a
+- Schools participating: N.A.

-- Scholarship organizations: 111
+- Scholarship organizations: N.A.

-- Average scholarship value: n/a
+- Average scholarship value: N.A.

-for non-disabled students ($15,000 for students with disabilities), or the amount of tuition and fees, whichever is less.
+($15,000 for students with disabilities), or the amount of tuition and fees, whichever is less.
 Public

 school boards also are allowed to set up tuition grant programs that allow students to attend a public

 or private school.
 For private schools under such programs, the tuition grant is limited to the state’s

 per-pupil subsidy amount.

-Students must live in a “low-achieving” school zone, with low-achieving defined as the state’s
+Students must live in a “low-achieving” school zone, with low-achieving defined as the state’s bottom

-only if their household incomes are under $60,000 plus $12,000 for each child in the family.
-After
+household incomes are less than $75,000 plus $15,000 for each child in the family.
+Income limitations

 multiply for students with certain disabilities.
-Starting July 1, 2014, those levels increase to account
+Starting July 1, 2014, those levels increase to account for

 No legal challenges have been filed against the program.